TakamichiOsumi/DocBook-exercise/README.md

 Mini project for my self-study.

-### The purpose of this project
+### Project purpose

-Learn the basics of DocBook and DocBook Stylesheet to create html and pdf.
+Learn DocBook and DocBook Stylesheet to create html and pdf.

 ### Required software packages